yuk1i/os-next-docs/docs/laben/xv6lab-sync.md

     Hint: To prove a value is the minimum: 1.
 Show that all smaller values are impossible.
 2. Demonstrate a valid concurrent execution order that produces this minimum value.

+    Using our "mathematical model": each thread has 6 parts: (Load, Store, Load, Store, Load, Store).
+There are three such threads, and they are arranged in a sequence.
+The last Store operation determines the value of sum after all three threads have finished.

     ```c
     int sum = 0;
     void T_sum() {